It’s the promise of…well just about everyone out there: You can Have “It” whatever “it” is….

 Legend Point: The realistic truth is that you CAN have most of what you want in life.

-You aren’t going to win the Powerball $100,000,000 lottery, so don’t bother.
+First let’s look at a few caveats.
+The coronavirus isn’t going to make YOU famous.
+That will happen to someone else who get that version of the flu.
+You also aren’t going to win the Powerball $100,000,000 lottery, so don’t bother throwing money at it.
 You aren’t going to be a billionaire, and quite frankly you probably wouldn’t want to be.

 This is true in business and in personal relationships.